statechannels/go-nitro/.adr/0017-missed-chain-events.md

 Add logic to the `Channel` class to protect its data from stale updates rather than relying on an external component (`chainservice`) to only feed it sanitized data.
 This seems less error-prone and it could be useful to add a `Channel.LastUpdated` struct in case a user wants to know when the channel was last changed.
 The `chainservice` will still be expected to feed chain events in order, but the added `Channel` logic will act as another layer of protection against faulty data updates.

 The `Channel` class should keep track of the `TxIndex` associated with each chain event in case there are multiple events related to a single channel within the same block.
-Also, an `ethereum.FilterQuery` cannot specify a `TxIndex` so it will be more computationally efficient to check the `TxIndex` in the `Channel` class rather than in the `chainservice` logic.

 ```go
 type Channel struct {